 Isle of Man Labour Market

-- The unemployment rate for August 2020 is 2.3%, which is a decrease of 0.3% from the previous month July 2020.
-The unemployment rate is the proportion of economically active population registered unemployed.
+- The unemployment rate for June 2022 is 0.7%, an increase of 0.1% on the previous month (May 2022).
+The unemployment rate is the proportion of economically active population registered unemployed

 |Registered Unemployed||Males||Females||Total||Rate %|

-Economic Affairs Division Job market statistics are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
+Statistics Isle of Man Job market statistics are published monthly by Statistics Isle of Man which is part of the Cabinet Office.

 For more information contact: